Sanjay-Swain/Contact-Book/README.md

 existing build and run it.

 ## Using the program
-Well you already got it in your computer just go there and use it.
+Just download the source code or executable file and use it.
 > NOTE: Even if you delete the executable file or the code the data you
 > entered will remain in the database.
 To completely delete those.
 Go to
 > the location below and delete the file:
-> > C:/Contact Book/Contacts.db

-## Build with
-* [Pyinstaller](https://www.pyinstaller.org) - A very basic program
-  building tool.

-## Contributing
-I don't know why you want to contribute to this lame project but if you seriously want to just send a pull request and I will check that.

-## Author
-* **Sanjay Kumar Swain** - A noob
+> `C:/Contact Book/Contacts.db`

 ## Note
-First of all I don't know why you are reading this boring readme file.
-You are wasting your time.
-I created this just for fun.
-It is my first project which I published on GitHub for no reasons.
-Cheers!!
+This is my first project and GitHub repository.
+Thanks for reading!